 Tottenham sporting director Damien Comolli said: “He’s a player of great quality and, as we always say, our aim in each window is to improve the quality of the squad.
 He has the ideal combination to become a top, top player.”

-Little did we know that this Left back would be transformed into a winger and that he would go on to command a transfer price of €91 million euro.
+Little did we know that this left back would become a winger worth €91 million euros.

 Kaka’s quote is brilliant: